microsoft/nni/docs/en_US/NAS/retiarii/OneshotTrainer.rst

 One-shot trainers should inherit ``nni.retiarii.oneshot.BaseOneShotTrainer``, and need to implement ``fit()`` (used to conduct the fitting and searching process) and ``export()`` method (used to return the searched best architecture).

 Writing a one-shot trainer is very different to single-arch evaluator.
 First of all, there are no more restrictions on init method arguments, any Python arguments are acceptable.
-Secondly, the model feeded into one-shot trainers might be a model with Retiarii-specific modules, such as LayerChoice and InputChoice.
+Secondly, the model fed into one-shot trainers might be a model with Retiarii-specific modules, such as LayerChoice and InputChoice.
 Such model cannot directly forward-propagate and trainers need to decide how to handle those modules.

 A typical example is DartsTrainer, where learnable-parameters are used to combine multiple choices in LayerChoice.
 Retiarii provides ease-to-use utility functions for module-replace purposes, namely ``replace_layer_choice``, ``replace_input_choice``.
 A simplified example is as follows: